 SDHC will select owner proposals through a competitive Request for Proposal (RFP) process.
-Specifically, the SDHC will advertise online and/or in a newspaper of general circulation that it will accept applications for PBV assistance.
+Specifically, the SDHC will advertise online that it will accept applications for PBV assistance.
 The advertisement will specify the number of PBV units that will be available.